oracle-terraform-modules/terraform-oci-observability/examples/logan_sources/README.md

 Rename the provider.tf.example to provider.tf  and provide the required values

-Also rename the terraform.tfvars.example to terraform.tfvars.example and provide products value as a comma separated product names string.
+Also rename the terraform.tfvars.example to terraform.tfvars and provide products value as a comma separated product names string.
 And property name value map in schema_names as shown in the example.

 Make sure that the configuration file is placed at default location(~/.oci/) by populating the user and tenancy details as follows
 ```console